1pedro/blog/content/clojure/first_impressions.md

 As I said has been 3 weeks and I keep seeing new "def" words.
 We start with the simple `def`, then the `defn`, and after two or three days of learning you'll see: `defmacro` `deftest` `defprotocol` `defrecord` `defonce` `defmethod` `deftype` `defstruct`... and the list always gets bigger.

 I think that by now I don't have the knowledge to understand what's going on with so much def.
-But the first impression is: it looks like Clojure has more data structure than any other programming language and each "def" means a different kind of structure.
+But the first impression is:
+> It looks like Clojure has more data structure than any other programming language and each "def" means a different kind of structure.

 ## New Nomenclatures